 Gunflint & Lake Superior RR

 In March 1903, the PRLC officially incorporated the line under the name “Gunflint & Lake Superior Railroad.”
 It was chartered to build from the Canada-US border southeasterly to Lake Superior at or near Grand Marais, MN.
 Later that year, frustrated by the lack of motive power provided by CNoR the previous season, the G&LS purchased their own 4-4-0 locomotive to haul their cuts to the railway terminus at North Lake.
 Work began extending the line from Camp 4 southwesterly then southerly toward Crab Lake.
-This involved some rock work and the construction of a large wood and earthen embankment to climb the ridge south of Gunflint Lake.
+This involved some rock work and the construction of a large wood and earthen embankment to climb the ridge south of Gunflint Lake (click here to view a video of the trestle).

 In 1905, they acquired a second engine, a Lima Shay locomotive specifically designed to work on logging lines.
 Over the next several years, the Company’s operations would expand to see almost 200 men employed during the winter months at Gunflint.
 The line was further extended, reaching Crab Lake and then turning eastward to Whisker Lake and beyond.
-Circa 1907, a second logging camp, Camp 8, was established along the line (it was likely renumbered Camp 11).
+In the fall of 1906, a second logging camp, Camp 8, was established along the line (it was likely renumbered Camp 11).
 The 1906-1908 seasons were the best for the operation, at times accounting for more than 50 percent of the company’s timber cut.